Cypho-Dyas/tesmith_portolio/1 - Covid Data Analysis/README.md

 The data was explored using the PostgreSQL RDBMS.
 A copy of the code can be found here: [PostgreSQL EDA Code](https://github.com/Cypho-Dyas/tesmith_portolio_projects/blob/main/1%20-%20Covid%20Data%20Analysis/Covid%20Data%20Analysis%20Project%20EDA.sql)

-After concluding the initial analysis I had a fairly good idea of the *high-level* visualizations I wanted to make, however I also wasn't sure if I would want to come back to this project at a later date to expand upon it as there was a large amount of data that I did not touch upon for this initial visualization.
+After concluding the initial analysis, I had a fairly good idea of the *high-level* visualizations I wanted to make, however I also wasn't sure if I would want to come back to this project at a later date to expand upon it as there was a large amount of data that I did not touch upon for this initial visualization.
 I decided to create a view of the most promising fields from all five tables and exported that to a CSV for visualization in Tableau.
 This would allow me to come back and enhance/add visualizations at a later date if I decided to revisit the project without having to delve back into the CSV files or PostgreSQL.

 ## Visualization